maxbis/notes/TEXT_REPLACEMENT_SUMMARY.md

 ---

-**The text replacement system is now fully functional with special xxx toggle functionality!** 🎉
+**The text replacement system is now fully functional with special xxx toggle functionality and updated emoji!** 🎉